 The Twitter account also blasted photos of a dead pig, guns and other bloody images.

-The band's agency Big Hit Entertainment said on Wednesday that it will strengthen security during the U.S. performances, and has also sought the help of local police.
-Honda Center's security staff has also promised to help ensure safety, said the agency.
+The band's agency Big Hit Entertainment said on Wednesday that it will strengthen security during the U.S. performances and has also sought the help of local police.
+Honda Center's security staff has also promised to help ensure safety, added the agency.

 Meanwhile, concerned fans have responded with a social media movement of sorts, positing various hashtags to support Jimin and BTS.